lukagolf/wilds/README.md

 **Note:** If you wish to run the augmentations on the full `py150`, you can skip the Setup section.

+The precise versions of `data24k` and `data1500`used by the authors are not uploaded to the repository due to their large size.
+For access to these datasets, you may contact the authors at becker.mel@northeastern.edu or jovanovic.l@northeastern.edu.

 # Processing the Sampled Dataset

 After sampling your dataset, it needs to be processed.
 Follow these steps: